 Students who are eighteen (18) years of age may request to submit an Age of Majority Form.
 Age of Majority status signifies that all school business and school communication may be sent to and conducted only with the student.
-The principal will contact home when this form is completed and turned in by the student.
+The Director of Meadowview Programs will contact home when this form is completed and turned in by the student.
 The form is available in the school office.